 2. The new material(s) can be pushed, either manually or through the bulk action using the Push Updates option.
 In order to push a material manually, click its settings icon and select Push to classrooms.

-3. In order to push a materials in bulk for a whole unit, click the settings icon of the unit and select Push Updates.
+3. In order to push all new materials and changes to lessons to the classrooms the unit is pushed to, click the settings icon of the unit and select Push Updates to push updates in bulk.

 The Push Updates option is a bulk action at the unit level that is used to update all the units that have been already pushed, and will be present only if the unit has only been partially pushed, i.e: